josh-project/josh/docs/src/guide/workspaces.md

 > This is so that docker can access localhost, where our ad-hoc git repository is served.

 To facilitate developement on applications 1 and 2, we want to create workspaces for them.
-Creating a new workspace looks very similar to checking out a subfolder through josh, as explain in "Getting Started".
+Creating a new workspace looks very similar to checking out a subfolder through josh, as explained in "Getting Started".

 Instead of just the name of the subfolder, though, we also use the `:workspace=` filter: